AUTOMATIC1111/stable-diffusion-webui/README.md

 An Apple Silicon performance fork of [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), focused on faster and more memory-aware inference through PyTorch MPS and native Metal kernels.

 The normal Automatic1111 interface, API, checkpoint layout, samplers, LoRA syntax, and extension structure are preserved.
-The fork adds a selective Metal attention path, a fused GroupNorm + SiLU kernel, unified-memory-aware attention fallback, and tested macOS dependency defaults.
+The fork adds a selective Metal attention path, a fused GroupNorm + SiLU kernel, unified-memory-aware attention fallback, an M1-validated FP16 VAE path, and tested macOS dependency defaults.
 Stable Diffusion 1.x inference—particularly short DPM++ SDE runs—is the primary optimization target.

 > [!IMPORTANT]
 > This is an experimental performance fork, not a new Stable Diffusion engine.
 It favors measured M1 inference performance and safe fallback behavior over broad hardware tuning.
 If a native Metal path is unavailable or fails its startup test, the WebUI falls back to the corresponding PyTorch implementation.